Irish Republican Army–Soviet Union collaboration: The Troubles

-The Official IRA had relations with the Soviet Union, and during The Troubles they had been supplied by the Soviets.
-One Irish diplomat in Moscow once wrote that Ireland provided the Soviets with a "convenient stick with which to beat the West."
+The Official IRA had relations with the Soviet Union, and during the Troubles they were supplied by the Soviets.
+An Irish diplomat in Moscow once wrote that Ireland provided the Soviets with a "convenient stick with which to beat the West."

-Assistance from the Soviet Union first occurred in late 1972 when Yuri Andropov who was then the head of the KGB (later to become General Secretary of the Soviet Union) authorized weapons shipments.
+Assistance from the Soviet Union began in late 1972 when Yuri Andropov, who was then the head of the KGB (later to become General Secretary of the Soviet Union), authorized weapons shipments.
 On 21 August 1972, Andropov had presented a plan known as SPLASH to the Central Committee of the Communist Party of the Soviet Union.
 It was entitled "Plan for the Operation of a Shipment of Weapons to the Irish Friends".
 Two machine guns, 70 automatic rifles, 10 Walther pistols and 41,600 cartridges were sent.
 The pistols were lubricated with West German oil and the packaging was taken from several countries around the world by KGB agents so that the weapons could not be traced back to the Soviet Union.
 The weapons were brought to Ireland using the ship known as the Reduktor.
 Official IRA members also travelled to the Soviet Union for training.